 In March of this year, Native Hope Fellow, Yvonne “Tiny” DeCory, an activist and suicide prevention specialist, spoke on a panel at George Washington University in Washington, D.C. about the lack of mental health resources available to Native communities.

-DeCory spoke of the despair and hopelessness that haunts many Native American youth.
+DeCory spoke of the despair and hopelessness that haunts many Native Americans today, but especially the youth.
 She spoke of limited hours and staffing shortages at the facilities on her reservation of Pine Ridge.
 In many cases, teenagers are flown off the reservation for emergency psychiatric treatment, but return home and have no support system in place to help their healing.

 Her phone rings at all hours of the day and night, and she is on her way to the next home, to the next crisis, ready to talk and listen to young people in despair.

 When forced assimilation and cultural genocide destroyed American Indian communities over the course of several hundred years, a proud people lost their sense of worth.

 American settlers focused their genocidal efforts on breaking up Native families, taking Native children from their families and tribes and separating them from cultural and spiritual practices.